corfyi/UCMCTrack/README.md

 ## Demo

 This demo demonstrates the use of YOLOv8x as the detector and UCMCTrack as the tracker for real-time vehicle detection and tracking from a video file.
-The demo processes the video file `demo.mp4` to detect and track vehicles, saving the tracking results in the `output` folder. <u>In the case of significant camera shake</u>, UCMCTrack still has good performance without using any appearance information.
+The demo processes the video file `demo.mp4` to detect and track vehicles, saving the tracking results in the `output` folder. **In the case of significant camera shake**, UCMCTrack still has good performance without using any appearance information.

 ![](demo/demo.gif)